AsmSafone/MusicPlayer/README.md

 ## 🛫 <a name="supports"></a>Supports

-For any kind of help join [our support group](https://t.me/AsmSupport).
+For any kind of help join [our support group](https://t.me/AsmSupport) or raise an [issue](https://github.com/AsmSafone/MusicPlayer/issues).

 ## ✨ <a name="credits"></a>Credits